dbacc/analyticcenter/README.md

 Note that you need at least python version 3.5 to use this software.

-Alternatively, you can use the `conda` package.
+Alternatively, you can install the `conda` package by invoking `conda install -c dbankmann analyticcenter`